ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 	  alfTopic: null
 	};

-The callbacks will get two arguments, the response and the config used for the request.
+The callbacks will get two arguments: the response and the config object used for the request.

 ### DOM helpers and modules

-Since this article is not about Dojo, we won't go too much in depth with this subject.
+Since this article is not about Dojo, we won't go in too much detail with this subject.
 Dojo comes with modules for manipulating DOM, which we will see in the later examples by using `domConstruct` to create DOM nodes and attach them with attach points in our template.

 `domConstruct` enables us to create DOM nodes, and if we want, we can easily inject them into our templates with [attach points](http://dojotoolkit.org/reference-guide/1.9/dijit/_WidgetsInTemplateMixin.html#data-dojo-attach-point).

-Attach points links nodes from our template into our widget, so we do not have to do queries for the nodes.
-Attach points is defined by setting a data attribute on the element we wish to attach to our widget and after that we can access the DOM node directly like this `this.containerNode`.
+Attach points link nodes from our template into our widget, so we do not have to do queries for the nodes.
+Attach points are defined by setting a data attribute on the element we wish to attach to our widget, and after that we can access the DOM node directly like this `this.containerNode`.
 The template would look like this:

     <div data-dojo-attach-point="containerNode"></div>